-Another objective of the PPP Project is to incorporate a systematic process that comprises of segregation of waste at secondary collection points/transfer stations.
-This would help identify recyclable material early in the SWM lifecycle, increasing the efficiency of the process.
+Another objective of the PPP Project is to incorporate a systematic process that comprises of segregation of waste at secondary collection points/ transfer stations.
+This would help identify recyclable material early in the SWM lifecycle thus increasing the efficiency of the process.
 Under the proposed PPP Project, most of the waste segregation would take place at the secondary collection centers and if required also at the landfill site.
-In the financial model, we have assumed that out of the total recyclable waste generated 50% would be segregated from secondary collection points and 50% would be segregated at the landfill site.
+In the financial model, we have assumed that out of the total recyclable waste generated, 50% would be segregated from secondary collection points and 50% would be segregated at the landfill site.
 Segregation at source has not been included under the PPP Project, because the main focus of the Project is to first upgrade/refurbish and streamline the existing processes of waste collection, transportation and disposal while at the same time preserving the livelihood of waste pickers.
-Segregation at source is a lengthy and cumbersome process requiring significant awareness campaigns and education.
-Following this, we propose a gradual process in which we firstly aim at secondary segregation.
-In time, segregation at source can also be added to the PPP Project.
+As of now segregation at source would need to be done by waste generators themselves using different dustbins for different kinds of waste.
+However, slowly and steadily, in the long term segregation at source would be implemented and integrated with the PPP Project.
+For this awareness would need to be created amongst waste generators through information, communication and education.

-Adequate staff, machinery and equipment for collection, transportation and landfill
+Adequate staff, machinery and equipment for collection